amehra844/Aish-Mehra/README.md

 ## Welcome to my website

-I am a Sophomore at UIUC pursuing a major in Applied Math.
+I am a Sophomore at UIUC pursuing a major in Applied Math with minors in Econometrics and Computer Science.
 I'm from Cupertino, CA.
 Tim Cook is my neighbor!!